Instantons and Annular Khovanov Homology: Instanton Floer Homology for Links in a Thickened Annulus

 \subsection{A non-vanishing result}

 All the instanton Floer homologies in this subsection are taken with complex coefficients.
 Let $L\subset S^1\times D$ be an oriented link with all the components null-homologous.
-Pick a $D^2$-slice $D$ of $S^1\times D$ which intersects $L$ transversally.
+Pick a $D^2$-slice $D$ of $S^1\times D$ which intersects $L$ transversely.
 For a component $K$ of $L$, if two consecutive intersection points in $ K\cap D$ have different signs, then we can resolve those two intersection points by doing surgery on $D$ along the arc connecting the two points in $K$.
 This is the same as puncturing $D$ at the two intersection points and adding a handle $S^1\times \text{arc}$ to $D$.
 This operation increases the genus of $D$ by 1.
 Since $K$ is null-homologous, the number of positive intersection points equals the number of negative intersection points.
 So we can resolve all the intersection points in $L\cap D$ and obtain an admissible surface for $L$.
-Recall that an admissible surface for $L$ is a properly embedded connected orientable surface in $S^1\times D$ which is bounded by a circle and disjoint from $L$.
+Recall that an admissible surface for $L$ is a properly embedded connected orientable surface $\Sigma$ in $S^1\times D$ which satisfies $\partial \Sigma\cong S^1$, $\Sigma\cap L=\emptyset$ and $[\Sigma,\partial \Sigma]$ generates $H_2(S^1\times D, \partial(S^1\times D);\mathbb{Z})\cong \mathbb{Z}$.
 The existence of such surfaces relies on the null-homologous assumption on $L$.